monkeysppp/VBCoachNotes/drills/CircuitsDrills/CircuitsDrills.md

   <li>The passer passes to the centre of court and their partner comes in and sets to the cross-court wing</li>
   <li>The hitter rolls a shot across court</li>
   <li>The passers replace the hitters</li>
-  <li>Cheeck that the players adapt to the ball they are playing: this is out of system, so the players should maximize chance of success and putting pressure on the opposition, not the high risk balls</li>
+  <li>Check that the players adapt to the ball they are playing: this is out of system, so the players should maximize chance of success and putting pressure on the opposition, not the high risk balls</li>
 </ul>

 <br clear="left"/>